A Beginner’s

 The world of cycling can feel a bit intimidating sometimes – especially for beginners.
 If all you’ve seen of cycling is the Tour de France, you might be a bit nervous about committing yourself to a life of lycra.
 But riding a bike doesn’t have to be that extreme – it can be as simple as coffee trips, lazy summer rides and picnics in the park.
 And once you’ve taken that first ride, you’ll be absolutely hooked.

 To help you get started, we’ve condensed our years of biking knowledge into this handy beginner’s guide, filled with our tried-and-tested cycling tips.
 Whether you’re brand new to bikes or it’s just been a while since your last ride, here’s everything you need to know to hit the cycle lane with confidence.
-You’ll be pedalling like a pro in no time.
+You’ll be peddling like a pro in no time.

 The Benefits of Cycling